spandan888/inkscape-multicalendar/README.md

 This project is extended version of svgcalendar from Aurelio A. Heckert (2008).
 Upstream version already included in inkscape release as main extension (see changelog).

-The aim of this fork is to add new features, such as Hijri Calendar, Local Calendar (Javanese), update UI and more.
+The aim of this fork is to ADAPT ARTEMTECH's version to INDIAN BENGALI CALENDAR
-Hijri calendar is based on Kuwaiti Algorithm.

 ## Requirements